 Students are not admitted to doctoral candidacy until both components of the comprehensive examination have been passed.
-Upon successful passage of both components of the examination the faculty will recommend the student to the Graduate School for advancement to doctoral candidacy.
-The Graduate School grants doctoral candidacy status.
+Upon successful passage of both components of the examination the faculty will recommend the student to the UO Division of Graduate Studies for advancement to doctoral candidacy.
+The UO Division of Graduate Studies grants doctoral candidacy status.